Heartfield serial numbers consist of one letter followed by 5 numbers.

 It should be noted that some Heartfield instruments use a different dating system (primarily Talons).
 This dating system seems to be similar to that of Ibanez at the time: The letter is still the month of manufacture (A = January, B = February, etc.), the following digit is the year (1 = 1991, 2 = 1992, etc.) and the rest indicates the serial number within that month.

-Although it is tempting if you look at the similarities between some near-the-same-serial-number runs of the same type of instruments, it might not be correct to include that serial numbers were assigned consecutively.
+Although it is tempting if you look at the similarities between some near-the-same-serial-number runs of the same type of instruments, it might not be correct to conclude that serial numbers were assigned consecutively.
+As far as Fender serial number scheme instruments are concerned, this statement is even more valid.